ndaidong/paypal-nvp-api/README.md

 In which:

-- *method*: one of API operation Paypal NVP suppors, such as SetExpressCheckout, DoCapture, SetCustomerBillingAgreement, etc.
+- *method*: one of API operations Paypal NVP suppors, such as SetExpressCheckout, DoCapture, SetCustomerBillingAgreement, etc.

 - *query*: a set of parameters you want to send to Paypal API endpoint, rely on which *method* is being used.